apollographql/hack-the-supergraph/solar-seas/README.md

 # Solar Seas - Hack the Supergraph

-The solar seas are beaiful and vast.
+The solar seas are beautiful and vast.
 As you're traveling, you find the box you started with is getting slow when reading the `CelestialBody` coordinates.
 It makes traveling to new locations difficult when you're far away in the solar seas.

-You find a galaxtic map and now you have all the locations across the cosmos.
-The original box still provides some information, but this will help speed up getting those locations coordinates.
-We just need to `@override` the original box's information for `CelestialBody`.
+You find a galactic map, and now you have all the locations across the cosmos.
+The original box still provides some information, but now you can speed up those locations coordinates.
+We just need to [`@override`] the original box's information for `CelestialBody`.

 Try opening up Explorer for your Supergraph and run this query: